jdunck/python-unicodecsv/README.rst

    True

 Note that unicodecsv expects a bytestream, not unicode -- so there's no need to use `codecs.open` or similar wrappers.
 Plain `open(..., 'rb')` will do.

+(Version 0.14.0 dropped support for python 2.6, but 0.14.1 added it back.
+See c0b7655248c4249 for the mistaken, breaking change.)